Hildebrand Law, P.C. mobile logo

 Blaming Your Divorce Attorney Can Waive the Attorney-Client Privilege in Arizona

-The family court properly found that Father had opened the door to his communications with his former attorney regarding the final settlement agreement.
+The Court of Appeals stated the family court properly found that Father had opened the door to his communications with his former attorney regarding the final settlement agreement.
 See Elia v.
 Pifer, 194 Ariz.
 74, 81 (App.
 1998) (where the client’s theory of the case was partly that he had not agreed to settle his dissolution matter, he was not “entitled to preclude evidence relevant to these matters by asserting the attorney-client privilege”).

 If you have questions about waiving attorney-client privilege in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.